 This approach was called Waterfall due to its design of cascade activities that went through phases starting from analysis, requirements, specification, design, development, testing, and maintenance.

-While the traditional IT managers have successfully developed lots of software with Waterfall approach, but there are still two huge limitations which cause a lot of problem during the software development process.
+While the traditional IT managers have successfully developed lots of software with the Waterfall approach, but there are still two huge limitations which cause a lot of problems during the software development process.

 Making changes will be extremely difficult

-As you already know, Waterfall approach is based on following a set of phases that keep the software development process keep moving forward.
-Due to this nature, this methodology leaves no room for making unexpected changes.
+As you already know, Waterfall approach is based on following a set of phases that keep the software development process moving forward.
+Due to this nature, Agile methodology leaves no room for making unexpected changes.

 When this happens (and it usually does in software development), making changes won’t be easy.
 It will demand a lot of work and will also waste time and money.